Overview

 Coordination with emergency response efforts

-Through Volunteer Corps Ontario, volunteers will be available to support organizations that oversee emergency response operations and fill a variety of roles depending on the needs created by the emergency to which they are deployed.
+Through Ontario Corps, volunteers will be available to support organizations that oversee emergency response operations and fill a variety of roles depending on the needs created by the emergency to which they are deployed.
 Some examples of volunteer roles include:

-• General Volunteers: volunteers willing to complete a variety of tasks that don’t require specialized training or skills.
-This role may include welcoming people to emergency shelters or stocking emergency supplies.
+• general volunteers willing to complete a variety of tasks that don’t require specialized training or skills (this role may include welcoming people to emergency shelters or stocking emergency supplies)

-• Lead Volunteers: volunteers with leadership skills or experience who can support other volunteers.
-This role may include assisting with supervising and scheduling volunteers.
+• lead volunteers with leadership skills or experience who can support other volunteers (this role may include assisting with supervising and scheduling volunteers)

-• Skilled Volunteers: volunteers with specialized certifications or designations who can bring specific skills to a unique emergency situation.
-This role may include First Aid skills or transporting equipment.
+• skilled volunteers with specialized certifications or designations who can bring specific skills to a unique emergency situation (this role may include utilizing first-aid skills or transporting equipment)

 Collection and disclosure of personal information

-The personal information requested in your user profile or application will be collected by the Ministry of Citizenship and Multiculturalism and is necessary for the proper administration of Volunteer Corps Ontario as authorized by sections 5.1(1) and 6(1) of the Emergency Management and Civil Protection Act (EMCPA).
+The personal information requested in your user profile or application will be collected by the Treasury Board Secretariat and is necessary for the proper administration of Ontario Corps as authorized by sections 5.1(1) and 6(1) of the Emergency Management and Civil Protection Act (EMCPA).

-The Ministry of Citizenship and Multiculturalism collects, uses and discloses the personal information requested in your user profile or application to evaluate your suitability as a potential Ontario emergency volunteer for deployment by an Ontario ministry, community or authorized third parties in the event of an emergency as defined by the EMCPA.
+The Treasury Board Secretariat collects, uses and discloses the personal information requested in your user profile or application to evaluate your suitability as a potential Ontario emergency volunteer for deployment by an Ontario ministry, community or authorized third parties in the event of an emergency as defined by the EMCPA.

-This information will be maintained in a secure database and will be searchable and viewable by:
+This information will be maintained in a secure database and will be searchable and viewable by the following personnel and/or organizations for recruitment and potential deployment purposes:

 • emergency management staff in all ministries